-The third and fourth modes cover cases where there is a different authoritative entity responsible for the content of the RCD, separate from the signer of the PASSporT itself, allowing the ability, in particular when delegating signing authority for PASSporT, to enable a mechanism for allowing agreed or vetted content included in or referenced by the RCD claim contents.
+The third and fourth modes cover cases where there is a different authoritative entity responsible for the content of the RCD, separate from the signer of the PASSporT itself, allowing the ability, in particular when delegating signing authority for PASSporT, for agreed or vetted content to be included in or referenced by the RCD claim contents.
 The primary framework for allowing the separation of authority and the signing of PASSporTs by non-authorized entities is detailed in [RFC9060], although other cases may apply.
 As with the first and second modes, the third and fourth modes differ with the absence or inclusion of referenced external content using URIs.

-5. PASSporT Claim "rcd" Definition and Usage
+5. "rcd" PASSporT Claim: Definition and Usage